wilsonribeiro/terraform-clusters/terraform-gke-cluster/README.md

-# Learn Terraform - Provision a GKE cluster.
+# Learn Terraform - Provision a GKE Cluster.

-This repo contains Terraform configuration files to provision a GKE cluster in GCP.
+This repo contains Terraform configuration files to provision a GKE Cluster in GCP.

 This example repository also creates a VPC and a subnet for the GKE cluster.
 That is not